 You will be seen by your usual health care provider if he or she is at the hospital; otherwise, you will be seen by one of the partners in your provider’s practice.
-For more about your newborn's care, routine health screenings for infants, and our Baby-Friendly Hospital practices, see Newborn Care.
+For more about your newborn's care, routine health screenings for infants, and breastfeeding support, see

-The average hospital stay is one to two days for a vaginal delivery, or four days for cesarean delivery.
+The average hospital stay is one to two days for a vaginal delivery and four days for cesarean delivery.
 With arrangements for follow-up care and good support at home, you may be discharged 24 hours after birth, but usually no sooner.
-Before you leave, we'll ask your support person to bring your baby's carseat to your room.
+Before you leave, we'll ask your support person to bring your baby's car seat to your room.

 The newborn health team will communicate with your baby’s medical provider and help you arrange for infant care after discharge.
 On the day you go home, you'll receive written discharge instructions for making follow-up appointments for you and your baby.
 Most babies are seen within 48 hours of discharge.